The self serving bias is a tendency of human beings to take all the credit for success and blame external factors for failures.

 Such thoughts originate from the same bias.
 When you get promoted or receive recognition, you feel you have truly earned it.
 If your rival wins the reward instead, you believe people are taking sides.

-I am not ruling out politics in an organization.
-I am only referring to how your mind thinks when you encounter such a situation.
+I am not ruling out internal politics in an organization.
+I am only pointing out how your mind thinks when things do not go in your favor.

 Usually, the person who earned the reward had done something you missed to do.
 The right mindset is to look for an area to improve than assume harmful intentions.